 L-carnitine, also known as levocarnitine, is a naturally occurring amino acid structure that the body produces.
-People can also get it from their diet or take it in the form of an oral supplement.
 L-carnitine plays a critical role in energy production, as it converts fat into energy.

 Most people will get enough L-carnitine from their diet or their body’s production of this compound.
 Those with low L-carnitine levels may benefit from taking an oral supplement, though.